 Unbelief is What Makes Belief Possible

 Here are some things to help you determine if you are under the spell of unbelief.
-Sadly, group hypnosis is at the foundation of the world’s dominant religious paradigms.
-The Abrahamic religions use this programming successfully to overcome the ability to use common sense.
+Sadly, group hypnosis is the foundation of the world’s dominant religious paradigms.
+The Abrahamic religions use this programming to overcome the ability to use common sense.
 It prevents believers from questioning the illogical and contradictory doctrines.

 Unbelief is Necessary for Bate and Switch

-These are just part of the common brainwashing techniques.
+These are just part of the standard brainwashing techniques.
 They also use group hypnosis or groupthink manipulation tactics to shape your values and behaviors.
 Your unbelief or disbelief in facts makes you susceptible to these techniques.

-1. Above all membership and allegiance to a Supreme Being, (God or Gods)
+1. Above all, membership and allegiance to a Supreme Being (God or Gods)